ryczypior/discord-webhook-for-mybb/README.md

 After you save these settings, you should see new threads and posts from selected forums on your Discord channel

-Muliple instances of this plugin:
+Multiple instances of this plugin:
 =================================
 You can install multiple instances of this plugin, but it's need some changes from your side.
 Firstly you have to specify the suffix - it's a name you will use to differ your another plugin from the first one.
 It should contain only alphanumeric and underscore characters.
 Let it be *instance_1* for example.
 You need to:
 * download multiinstance plugin file from https://raw.githubusercontent.com/ryczypior/discord-webhook-for-mybb/master/multiinstance/discord_webhooks%7Bsuffix%7D.php